HAMMER: Multi-Level Coordination of Reinforcement Learning Agents via Learned Messaging: Tasks and Implementation Details

 \subsection{Implementation Details}

 In both domains, two networks were used --- one for the central agent and the second for the independent agents.
-The parameters were shared for independent agents.
-PPO used policy gradients to train all the networks.
-For the actor and critic networks of both central and individual agents, 2 fully-connected multi-layer perceptron layers were used to process the input layer and to produce the output from the hidden state.
-The central agent's actor network outputs a vector of floating points scaled to $[-1, 1]$ and is consistent across domains.
-A tanh activation function was used everywhere, with the exception of the local agent's output.
-Local agents in cooperative navigation used a softmax over the output, corresponding to the probability of executing each of the five discrete actions.
-Local agents in the multi-agent walker task used 4-output nodes, each of which modeled a multivariate Gaussian distribution over torques.
+PPO was used to update the decision-making policy for the local agents.
+For the actor and critic networks of these individual agents, 2 fully-connected multi-layer perceptron layers were used to process the input layer and to produce the output from the hidden state.
+Three different variants were use to train the central agent.
+The first variant, $\algo$v1, had its own actor-critic network and learned its policy to communicate using PPO.
+In this case, the central agent's rewards were the same as those received by the local agents from the environment.
+In the second variant, $\algo$v2, the central agent used a multi-layer perceptron to output real-valued messages for the local agents and learned directly via the gradients passed back to it from the local agent network using backpropagation.
+In the final variant, $\algo$v3, instead of directly passing the messages to the local agent, we pre-processed the messages using a regularisation unit, RU (as described earlier in Section \ref{approach}).
+The central agent produces a vector of floating points scaled to $[-1, 1]$ and is consistent across domains.
+A tanh activation function is used everywhere except for the local agent's output.
+Local agents in cooperative navigation use a soft-max over the output, corresponding to the probability of executing each of the five discrete actions.
+Local agents in the multi-agent walker task use 4-output nodes, each of which model a multivariate Gaussian distribution over torques.

-In the interest of experiment time, we limit trials to 30,000 episodes in cooperative navigation and 10,000 in multi-agent walker.
-We set $\gamma = 0.95$ in all our experiments.
-After having tried six learning rates in PPO $\{0.01, 0.001, 0.002, 0.005, 3 \times 10^{-4}, 1 \times 10^{-2}\}$, we found $3 \times 10^{-4}$ to be the best for the centralized agent and $1 \times 10^{-2}$ to be the best for independent agents in both domains.
-Training batch sizes were tuned to 2000 and 4000 respectively for the central and independent agents in both domains.
-Five independent trials with different random seeds were run on for both environments for establishing statistical significance.
+Trials were run for 500,000 episodes in the cooperative navigation and 35,000 in the multi-agent walker environments.
+The training times of baselines and \algo\ were similar --- ~12 hours and ~14 hours, respectively, for 500,000 episodes on cooperative navigation and ~14 hours and ~18 hours, respectively, for 35,000 episodes in multi-agent walker.
+We set $\gamma = 0.95$ for all experiments.
+After having tried multiple learning rates $\{0.01, 0.001, 0.002, 0.005, 3 \times 10^{-4}, 1 \times 10^{-2}, 3 \times 10^{-3}\}$ and training batch sizes in PPO --- we found $3 \times 10^{-3}$ and 800, respectively, to work best for both the centralized agent and the independent agents in both domains.
+Five independent trials with different random seeds were performed on both environments to establish statistical significance.
 The clip parameter for PPO was set to 0.2.
-Empirically, we found that messages lengths of 4 and 8 performed well in the navigation and multi-agent walker tasks, respectively.
+Empirically, we found that a message length of 1 was enough to perform well in both the navigation and multi-agent walker tasks.